$350M 'palace on rails' luxury train concept unveiled

-(CNN) — Long distance rail travel looked like it could be on its way out just a few years ago, but a lot has changed then.
+(CNN) — Long distance rail travel looked like it could be on its way out just a few years ago, but a lot has changed since then.

 The classic style of traveling is now having something of a revival, as travelers look for more environmentally friendly ways to see the world.